 We will be externally managed and advised by American Capital Agency Management, LLC, or our Manager, pursuant to the terms of a management agreement.
 Our Manager will be responsible for administering our business activities and day-to-day operations, subject to the supervision and oversight of our Board of Directors.
-Our Manager is a subsidiary of a wholly-owned portfolio company of American Capital Strategies, Ltd., or American Capital, the only private equity fund and the largest alternative asset management company in the S&P 500.
-With \$19 billion in capital resources under management, as of December 31, 2007, American Capital is the largest U.S. publicly-traded alternative asset manager.
+Our Manager is a subsidiary of a wholly-owned portfolio company of American Capital Strategies, Ltd., or American Capital, the largest U.S. publicly traded alternative asset manager that is a member of the S&P 500 and the largest U.S. publicly traded private equity fund.
 Members of American Capital's senior management and its RMBS investment team will serve as our Manager's officers.
-Because neither we nor our Manager will have any employees, our Manager will enter into an administrative services agreement with American Capital, pursuant to which our Manager will have access to American Capital's employees, infrastructure, business relationships, management expertise and capital raising capabilities.
-This access to

-American Capital's infrastructure will allow our Manager to dedicate its time to managing our investment portfolio on our behalf so that we may fully take advantage of opportunities in the agency securities market.
+Because neither we nor our Manager will have any employees, our Manager will enter into an administrative services agreement with American Capital, or an affiliate that has access to American Capital's resources, pursuant to which our Manager will have access to American Capital's employees, infrastructure, business relationships, management expertise and capital raising capabilities.
+This access to American Capital's infrastructure will allow our Manager to dedicate its time to managing our investment portfolio on our behalf so that we may fully take advantage of opportunities in the agency securities market.